Insomnia2331/Statements-nodejs/README.md

 # How to run in your local environment
 *Download project

-*Run "npm i" to install all dependencies you need
+*Run "npm i" in your terminal or CMD to install all dependencies you need

-*Run "npm start" to run the whole project
+*Run "npm start" in your terminal or CMD to run the whole project

 *Input "http://localhost:3000/account" in your browser to enjoy this!